- #1 OEM/ODM Avaliable

 Material Selection for Critical Environments

 The performance of wiring grommets rubber relies entirely on the material compound.
-We manufacture parts using commercial and military-grade elastomers to meet specific industry challenges:
+We production rubber grommets using commercial and military-grade elastomers to meet specific industry challenges:

 • Marine Grade (EPDM): Known for exceptional resistance to UV, ozone, and salt water.
 EPDM is the industry standard for marine grommets (often searched as a boat grommet).
 We supply specialized marine waterproof wire grommet solutions to protect electrical systems on vessels from moisture ingress.